pip-services/pip-services-docs/content/en/toolkit/recipes/data_conversion/index.md

 #### 1)	ArrayConverter

 This class provides methods to create an array from a set of values.
-It has several methods, which are summarized in the table and examples below.
+Its methods are summarized in the table and examples below.

 <table class="full-width-table">
   <tr>